 Surprising: DePaul (12-3, 0-2)

 Dave Leitao’s second coaching stint with DePaul is finally bearing fruit in Year 5.
 DePaul could wind up being one of the biggest stories in the sport.
 The Blue Demons opened the season 9-0, capped by a victory over Texas Tech, last season’s NCAA runner-up.
 It was their best start since 1986-87.
 DePaul has come down to earth with back-to-back home losses to Seton Hall and Providence.
 Still, this has been a vast improvement for a program that was picked to finish last in the league and hasn’t made the NCAA tournament since 2004.
-They have a good chance according to with neds.
 The 10-team Big East might be the best conference.
 It’s No.2 behind Big Ten in the Sagarin ratings.
 Junior forward Paul Reed is seventh in the NCAA in blocked shots (3.20) per game.

 Disappointing: Georgetown (10-5, 0-2)

 This is a pivotal year for Patrick Ewing.
 He returned to his alma mater with no previous college coaching experience.
 Ewing’s record over the first two seasons was 34-29, and this looks like it could be another mediocre season.
 Georgetown’s best victory is at Oklahoma State, and it lost at home to UNC Greensboro.
 The biggest headlines for Ewing’s program have been alarming: players transferring out of the program following sexual assault allegations, and a scuffle during a loss with Seton Hall.
 Georgetown has a tough remaining schedule with two games against No. 16 Villanova, two games against No .6 Butler, two games against Xavier, and a rematch against Seton Hall.